gristmill/jquery-popbox/README.md

 </script>
 ```

-If there are any naming conflicts, they can be overridden.
+If there are any CSS class name conflicts, they can be overridden.

 ```html
 <script type='text/javascript'>